 Your Soul uses emotions to send you direct messages and guidance.
 It began the moment you were born and continues through life.
-Unfortunately we’ve been trained to judge, ignore, and repress our emotions.
-We see them as primitive (and they are) and so replace our emotional intelligence with “positive” thinking.
+Unfortunately, we’ve been trained to judge, ignore, and repress our emotions.
+We see them as primitive (and they are) and so we try to replace our emotional intelligence with “positive” thinking.
 This ends up being a more sophisticated form of denial.

 If your thoughts were to arm-wrestle with your emotions, your emotions would always win.
 Your emotions hold power.
 Emotions fuel your thinking nature and hold the magic of manifestation.
 Thinking without the benefit of feeling can be a very destructive force for the ego.
 Hitler comes to mind.
-How many educated highly thinking physicians, scientist and nurses, devoid of their emotions participated in Hitler’s plan.
+How many educated highly thinking physicians, scientists, and nurses, devoid of their emotions participated in Hitler’s plan?

 Any emotion (love or fear) that you:

-Ignore come from the word ignorance.
+Ignore comes from the word ignorance.
 Not knowing the value of your emotions and only being taught to repress them is usually from the result of ignorance, of not knowing.
-We all lead busy lives and often run our on automatic.
+We all lead busy lives and often run ours on automatic.
 Every action and motivation we have is fueled by emotions but we are often unconscious of them.

 2. Refuse to Feel

 Distracting, denial, discounting our feelings are all ways in which we maintain a warehouse of unexpressed negative energy within our minds.
-The key to empowering yourself it so expand your awareness and seek to become more conscious on all levels of being.
-Stop ignoring how you feel, learn to honor your feelings.
+The key to empowering yourself is to expand your awareness and seek to become more conscious on all levels of being.
+Stop ignoring how you feel and learn to honor your feelings.
 Be willing to feel all of your emotions.
-This how to reverse the destructive power of repression.
+This is how to reverse the destructive power of repression.

 How much time do you devote to paying attention to your feelings?
 For years I kept myself busy, far too busy to slow down and feel anything.
-At night, I would collapse from exhaustion then start the next day off and running; a race I could never win.
+At night, I would collapse from exhaustion, then start the next day off and running; a race I could never win.
 I was running away from my feelings.
 It eventually caught up with me.
 When I finally discovered the value of emotional empowerment I realized I had spent years running away from my inner power and strength.
-Once I learned how to value my emotions I begin to embrace and honor them.
-I started developing genuine self-esteem, self-respect, self-confidence, and created an inner foundation for trusting myself.
+Once I learned how to value my emotions, I began to embrace and honor them.
+I started developing genuine self-esteem, self-respect, and self-confidence and I created an inner foundation for trusting myself.

 4. Harbor and Hold onto the Past

 Traditional psychology tends to focus on the past.
-But your Soul is only concerned with the future; your destiny or destination to come Home.
+But your Soul is only concerned with the future.
+Your destiny or destination is to come Home.
 We enter therapy and often become locked in fixing our past while ignoring our future.
 But the past isn’t the cause of the problems.
 Problems arise from your relationship to the future.
 Forgive your past, let it go, learn from it.
 Then begin to focus on your future.